Create Conference 2020 // 21st February, 9:30am - 5pm // Living Rock Church

 Here’s the list of wonderful people who will be speaking during the event.

 Benjamin works as Head of Media & Communication at Living Rock Church.
-He has several years experience working in a digital agency, working as a freelance developer and designer and working for Living Rock, as well as running an online church media blog.
+He has several years experience working in a digital agency, working as a freelance developer and designer and working for Living Rock.

-Create Conference takes place over 2 days at Living Rock Church.
+Create Conference takes place at Living Rock Church.
 The venue is easy to find, close to the M1 and M69.

 Living Rock Church